 Housing Infrastructure Fund

-Kent is expected to deliver in excess of 175,000 new homes over the next 15 years, the Housing Infrastructure Fund (HIF) proves an opportunity to forward fund the necessary infrastructure to accelerate investment and diversify the housebuilding market in Kent, creating new housing communities.
+Kent is expected to deliver in excess of 175,000 new homes over the next 15 years, the Housing Infrastructure Fund (HIF) provides an opportunity to forward fund the necessary infrastructure to accelerate investment and diversify the housebuilding market in Kent, creating new housing communities.

-Authorities were invited to bid for up to £250 million of funding although some could seek higher levels of funding.
-This element of the fund is intended to deliver a small number of high impact infrastructure schemes, which will give the market confidence to provide further investment and homes in the area.
+- Forward Funding: this element of the fund is intended to deliver a small number of high impact infrastructure schemes, which will give the market confidence to provide further investment and homes in the area.